 MREA Professional Certificate Programs

-Students can work towards their PV Design & Sales and/or a PV or Solar Thermal Site Assessment Certificate through a PI or RTP.
+Students can work towards their PV Design & Sales and/or a PV or Solar Thermal Site Assessment Certificate through an approved PI or RTP.
 The MREA Professional Certificate Programs provide a valuable foundation for professionals in the growing field of renewable energy.

 The two Certificates offered are: